International Citizens Insurance Logo

 If you decide to purchase travel insurance, it’s best to research and buy your policy while planning and booking your trip.

-Many travel insurance plans require you to purchase coverage within a certain number of days after you start paying for your trip to take full advantage of all available options.
-Therefore, travel insurance should be a key part of your trip-planning process, not an afterthought.
+Many travel insurance plans require you to purchase coverage within a certain number of days after paying for your trip to take full advantage of all available options.

-Don't Settle for the Cheapest Travel Insurance Plan
+Don’t Settle for the Cheapest Travel Plan

-Often, travelers choose the cheapest plan, thinking it will cover all their needs.
-However, it's important to shop for a plan that truly meets all of your needs.
-For instance, it's essential to make sure that the coverage limit for medical expenses is high enough to handle significant injuries, so you're not left with costs that exceed what the plan will cover.
+For instance, it’s essential to ensure that the coverage limit for medical expenses is high enough to handle significant injuries so that you’re not left with costs that exceed what the plan will cover.

-Make sure to check the details of the plans you’re considering carefully.
+Check the details of the plans you’re considering carefully.
 Sometimes, the one that costs a little more can save you a lot in the long run!

 Compare Plan Benefits and Exclusions

-One of the most important travel insurance tips is also one of the most overlooked: read the policies in detail!
 In travel insurance plans, benefits refer to what is covered, while exclusions refer to what is not.
 Understanding both areas is crucial for making an informed choice.

-Travel insurance companies should provide this information, so take the time to compare the benefits and exclusions of the plans you are considering.
-One provider might exclude coverage for certain benefits that others include, while some may offer unique benefits, such as coverage for extreme sports, that most plans don't provide.
-It's important to thoroughly read the plan details before making your choice.
+One provider might exclude coverage for certain benefits that others include, while some may offer unique advantages, such as coverage for extreme sports, that most plans don’t provide.
+It’s essential to thoroughly read the plan details before making your choice.

 Know the Dangers of Where You’re Traveling